dmpop/wimb/README.md

 ## Install and Run

 1. Make sure Python is installed on your system.
 3. Clone the project's GitHub repository using the `git clone https://github.com/dmpop/wimb.git` command.
+Alternatively, download the latest version of the application as a ZIP archive and exreact it.
 4. Switch to the *wimb* directory, and run `./wimb.py` to start the application.
 5. Point the browser to http://127.0.0.1:8080/wimb to access and use the application.